voidshine/dameo_book/Introduction.md

 *11.h6:f6&nbsp; &nbsp; &nbsp;f7:f5
 12.f2:h2&nbsp; &nbsp; &nbsp;b5c4!*

-Диагр.11
+Diagr.11

-Black undermines White's centre, gets material advantage and won position.
+Black undermines White's centre, gets material advantage and a won position.
 A crazy combination idea!
-I must confess that during the game I didn't see any of this, but just believed my opponent.
+I must confess that during the game I didn't see any of this, but just believed in my opponent.

 Suddenly I saw that instead of a reckless attack I could counter-attack and the hunter would become the fowl!
 Let's go back to the diagram 9.

 Diagr.9

-In Black's position the black squares are weakened, and it is possible to use this disadvantage with an oblique hit if there is a confrontation of squares in the centre.
+In Black's position the dark squares are weakened, and it is possible to use this disadvantage with an oblique hit if there is a confrontation of squares in the centre.
 But where are the squares?
 If they are not there, we will create them!

 **9.f2c5!&nbsp; &nbsp; &nbsp;&nbsp; &nbsp;b5:d5